 Pennsylvania State University is home to thousands of undergraduates.
-About 8,000 were admitted as freshmen at Penn State in 2012, and about 19,000 were admitted to satellite campuses.
+The Penn State acceptance rate varies, but about 7,832 were admitted as freshmen at Penn State in 2017, and about 15,947 were admitted overall, including satellite campuses.
 If you want to join these students, you need good grades, which are weighed more heavily than any other factor, according to admissions officials.
 Make sure you fill out your application accurately and on time for your best shot to enroll.

 To apply to Penn State, you need to set up a profile at the university admissions website and fill out an application.
 Students must designate a starting campus and finishing campus.
 Many study for two years at one of 19 available satellite campuses and then finish the final two years at the main campus in University Park, Pennsylvania.
 The university recommends submitting the application by November 30 for fall admission.
 Missing the deadline could limit your major and campus choices.
 Your guidance counselor must fill out a form and have your academic transcript sent to Penn State.
 Students must take the SAT or ACT standardized tests.
 SAT subject tests are not required, nor are letters of recommendation.